TheSkyentist/GELATO/README.md

 The output from running the example will be put into 'Results/' and can be compared to the results in the 'Comparison/' directory.

+While GELATO is designed to be run in this fashion, an IPython notebook is provided in the Example directory.
+This can also help with how to access GELATO output.

 Parameter File
 -------------

-The behaviour of GELATO is controlled entirely by the JSON parameters file.
+The behavior of GELATO is controlled entirely by the JSON parameters file.
 And example parameter file is included in the Example directory.

 * Outfolder: This parameter is the path to the output directory.
 * VacuumWav: Are the spectra being fit in air or vacuum wavelengths.
 * RandomSeed: The seed used as input to NumPy for random number generation.
 * ContinuumRegion: The border around emission lines in velocity space that will be excluded when fitting the continuum initially.
 * LineRegion: The border around an emission line in velocity that must be contained within the spectrum in order to be fit (km/s).
 This region is also used to estimate the initial height of the line.
 * MaxIter: Maximum number of minimization algorithm iterations.
+A value of 1000 is a good choice that allows fitting to reach the minimum.
 * NBoot: Number of bootstrap iterations to constrain error on parameters.
 * FThresh: F-test threshold to incorporate additional model parameters.
 * NProcess: Number of processes to open with python multiprocessing.
 Set equal to 1 to use only a single thread.